chris-sanders/chris-sanders.github.io/_drafts/2019-02-10-bundle-weechat.md

 ```

 ### Connect via Glowing-bear
-With HAProxy now running registered you can use Glowing-bear to connect to the
+With HAProxy now using TLS certificates you can use Glowing-bear to connect to the
 relay.
 You'll access your relay on the domain you registered on port 443 and log
 in with the relay password that weechat generated on install.
 Get the password
-with:
+with the action `get-relay-password`:

 ```bash
 $ juju run-action weechat/0 get-relay-password --wait